jbelmont/rust-vs-go-cli-comparison/README.md

-# Rust vs Golang cli comparison
+# Writing Rust application and clis in general

 A repository exploring differences in building Go and Rust clis.